-It turns out that there is a surprisingly explicit description of $\wh \Div (U^\an)_\cptf$, which is determined by the space of Green's functions in it.
-For that purpose, we start with the following spaces of real-valued functions over $U^\an$. \begin{enumerate}[(1)] \item $C(U^\an)$ denotes the space of real-valued continuous functions over $U^\an$; \item $G(U^\an)$ denotes the space of Green's functions over $U^\an$ associated to Cartier divisors of $U$. \end{enumerate}
+It turns out that there is a surprisingly explicit description of $\wh \Div (U^\an)_\cptf$, which is determined by the space of Green functions in it.
+For that purpose, we start with the following spaces of real-valued functions on $U^\an$. \begin{enumerate} \item $C(U^\an)$ denotes the space of real-valued continuous functions on $U^\an$; \item $G(U^\an)$ denotes the space of Green functions on $U^\an$ associated to Cartier divisors of $U$. \end{enumerate}

-By definition, there is a natural injection
+By definition, there is a natural injection.

 and a canonical exact sequence